Markuysa/MeditationREST_Frontend/README.md

-Course work "Development of the client part of Internet resources" - Meditation service
+Course work "Development of the server part of Internet resources" - Meditation service